YashChaudhary18/java-logic-programs/strings/Readme.md

 Output
 Javaprogramminglanguage

-Program Logic :
-The program performs the following steps:
+Program Logic : The program performs the following steps

 1. Take a string input from the user.
 2. Traverse each character of the string.
 3. Check whether the character is a space.